Specicount/Specicount/README.md

 # Meetings Schedule

+Will meet in person if everyone is available, otherwise over google hangouts with screenshare.

 ##### Client Meetings
 * 2pm-4pm every Tuesday (with the exception of Week 8, where we will be running testing on students in another timeslot)